-Nice review, but Grammarly can’t be perfect
+It can’t be perfect

-One bug that annoys me is that when I use the editor with WordPress.
-Grammarly overrides all ‘open in new tab’ settings on links.
-The workaround is not to add links until after you have fully checked and edited your text.
+The workaround is not to add any scrips until after you have thoroughly checked and edited your text.

 If you are on a laptop, the left sidebar sometimes overlays the editor.
-This makes it difficult to navigate the listed errors.
+It makes it difficult to navigate the listed errors.

 Another small issue is one-click corrections.
 Sometimes when you click a correction, it will not add a space between words.
-Then you have to make the correction manually.
-It is rare but can be a little annoying.
+Then you have to correct it manually.

 does not work with Word for Mac or Pages.
 But I live in hope.
 Until then, the editor does everything I really need to do.